Aurora Hunting Tour

 Pickup

 I can pick you up if you are staying in Rovaniemi centre + 10 km area.
 I cannot not pick you up if you are staying in other areas in Lapland.
+I do not recommend staying in other places and joining from Rovaniemi by driving here, as it can be challenging due to the open timing of the departure.

 memories from lapland